ray-project/ray/doc/source/data/dataset.rst

     ray.data.range(10000).repartition(1).write_csv("/tmp/output2")
     # -> /tmp/output2/data0.csv

-You can also convert a ``Dataset`` to Ray-comptabile distributed DataFrames:
+You can also convert a ``Dataset`` to Ray-compatibile distributed DataFrames:

 .. code-block:: python